usdot-jpo-ode/TDx/README.md

 **How do I contribute to the TDx Specification?**

 - Report bugs and request features via [GitHub Issues](https://github.com/usdot-jpo-ode/tdx/issues).
-- Ask the TDx community for input on a question or propose an idea you have via [GithHub Discussions](https://github.com/usdot-jpo-ode/tdx/discussions).
+- Ask the TDx community for input on a question or propose an idea you have via [GitHub Discussions](https://github.com/usdot-jpo-ode/tdx/discussions).
 - Create a [GitHub Pull Request](https://help.github.com/articles/creating-a-pull-request/) that implements new functionality or fixes a bug.
 - Review and provide feedback on update issues/discussions/pull requests created by other users.
 - Alternatively, [email us](mailto:avdx@dot.gov.) with any questions.